DChristianson/vcs-lisp/README.md

   - The tail must be a reference to another pair or the null reference
  - Numbers are 3 digit binary coded decimals.

+The cell concept is borrowed directly from [PicoLisp](https://picolisp.com) but resized to live in the world of Atari 2600:

-Using 2 bytes for the cell is a natural choice.
-There are only 128 bytes of RAM available onboard the Atari 2600... we have to keep the heap small.
+- There are only 128 bytes of RAM available onboard the Atari 2600, so using 1 byte for references is more than adequate to address every possible RAM location.

-Using BCD for numbers, and then limiting them to 3 digits saves a lot of time and space as well:
+- Using BCD for numbers, and then limiting them to 3 digits saves a lot of time and space as well
  - Displaying character graphics on the Atari 2600 requires specialized code, so having to deal with only three digits allows us to simplify the display kernel dramatically.
  - Avoiding expensive conversions that have to be done to convert to/from binary formats further simplifies the code and saves significant time and space.

 ### Cell and Symbol References